OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

 Typically, these system structures have a way to uniquely identify them on the endpoint whether there is a single unique identifier (e.g. process identifier, security identifier, etc.) or a collection of identifiers (e.g. path and filename for a file, hive, key, and name for a registry key, etc.) and can usually be derived from how the platform identifies these constructs in system-level APIs, command line tools, and graphical interfaces.
 Beyond that, these system structures also have metadata that the vendor exposes which can make up the rest of an OVAL Item.
 This metadata might include things like account privileges, file sizes, registry key values, arguments process arguments among other things.

-Two great examples of why it is important to follow this design principle are the macos-sc:diskutil_item and the macos-sc:passwordpolicy59_item.
+Two great examples of why it is important to follow this design principle are the <span style="font-family: 'Courier New'">macos-sc:diskutil_item</span> and the <span style="font-family: 'Courier New'">macos-sc:passwordpolicy59_item</span>.
 Unfortunately, both OVAL Items are based off of command line utilities (diskutil(8) and pwpolicy(8)) with OVAL Item entities mirroring arguments taken by the utility.
 As a result, it almost limits tool developers to use the respective commands to collect the information (unless the system-level APIs take the same arguments) or at best strongly suggests that the command should be used although OVAL is not supposed to dictate how the information is collected as long as it is accurate.
-Furthermore, the macos-def:diskutil_item only provides information about the verification of permissions on an endpoint even though the diskutil command on Mac OSX provides many more capabilities.
+Furthermore, the <span style="font-family: 'Courier New'">macos-def:diskutil_item</span> only provides information about the verification of permissions on an endpoint even though the diskutil command on Mac OSX provides many more capabilities.
 If it was ever decided to add support for these capabilities, the OVAL Test would quickly become very complicated and cumbersome.
-Better examples of OVAL Items that follow this design principle include the win-sc:registry_item, win-sc:file_item, and unix-sc:process_item among others where they all model a specific system-level structure on the endpoint and are supplemented by metadata about those structures.
+Better examples of OVAL Items that follow this design principle include the <span style="font-family: 'Courier New'">win-sc:registry_item</span>, <span style="font-family: 'Courier New'">win-sc:file_item</span>, and <span style="font-family: 'Courier New'">unix-sc:process_item</span> among others where they all model a specific system-level structure on the endpoint and are supplemented by metadata about those structures.

-It should also be noted that there have been a few cases over the years (win-sc:cmdlet_item, win-sc:wmi_item, and the netconf-sc:config_item) where the OVAL Language was extended to support specific collection mechanisms in defiance of this design principle albeit undocumented at the time.
+It should also be noted that there have been a few cases over the years (<span style="font-family: 'Courier New'">win-sc:cmdlet_item</span>, <span style="font-family: 'Courier New'">win-sc:wmi_item</span>, and the <span style="font-family: 'Courier New'">netconf-sc:config_item</span>) where the OVAL Language was extended to support specific collection mechanisms in defiance of this design principle albeit undocumented at the time.
 In these cases, the community believed that the benefits of adding these tests would outweigh breaking the design principle.
 Specifically, providing access to these large data stores would address the short-term needs of the community while new OVAL Items that better align with this design principle would be developed and incorporated into an official release.
 Moving forward, it may make sense to add a few more OVAL Items that model collection mechanisms, but, it should be thoroughly discussed first and should be the exception to the rule.

 **Design Principle: An OVAL Item MUST NOT combine multiple system-level structures**

 When designing a new OVAL Item, it is sometimes tempting to overload the OVAL Item to cover all of the system-level structures especially if the metadata being collected about each is the same.
 This should not be done because it introduces additional and unnecessary complexity when it comes to designing the OVAL Object and OVAL Item.
-A good example of this is the linux-sc:selinuxsecuritycontext_item which includes the filepath, path, and filename entities for collecting the SELinux security context of a file and the pid entity for collecting the SELinux security context of a process.
-Due to this design, the corresponding OVAL Object needed to include a choice between filepath, path and filename, and pid as well as behaviors to control how files are collected off of the endpoint.
+A good example of this is the <span style="font-family: 'Courier New'">linux-sc:selinuxsecuritycontext_item</span> which includes the <span style="font-family: 'Courier New'">filepath</span>, <span style="font-family: 'Courier New'">path</span>, and <span style="font-family: 'Courier New'">filename</span> entities for collecting the SELinux security context of a file and the <span style="font-family: 'Courier New'">pid</span> entity for collecting the SELinux security context of a process.
+Due to this design, the corresponding OVAL Object needed to include a choice between <span style="font-family: 'Courier New'">filepath</span>, <span style="font-family: 'Courier New'">path</span> and <span style="font-family: 'Courier New'">filename</span>, and <span style="font-family: 'Courier New'">pid</span> as well as behaviors to control how files are collected off of the endpoint.
 This additional complexity can introduce opportunities for confusion for content authors who try to write content for the test as well as may potentially make it more difficult for tool developers to implement in their products.
 A better design for this OVAL Item would be to break it out into two separate OVAL Items: one for collecting the SELinux security context of files and another for collecting the SELinux security context of processes.
 This would reduce complexity in the corresponding OVAL Objects and OVAL Items and avoids even messier constructs if it was ever decided that the OVAL Language should be extended to support the collection of security contexts associated with other system structures (network interfaces, ports, etc.).
 A few examples of OVAL Items that follow this design principle are the various effective rights and audit permissions items, in the Windows Platform Extension Model, where an OVAL Item exists for each of the different system-level structures (e.g. registry, file, service, etc.).
-Another example of an OVAL Test that doesn't align with this design principle is the unix-def:gconf_object which supports the collection of GConf data either from an XML file or from the GConf daemon.
+Another example of an OVAL Test that doesn't align with this design principle is the <span style="font-family: 'Courier New'">unix-def:gconf_object</span> which supports the collection of GConf data either from an XML file or from the GConf daemon.
 In retrospect, there should really be two GConf related tests.
 One for accessing the data via an XML file and another for accessing the data via the daemon.

 **Design Principle: OVAL Items SHOULD only include the OVAL Entities that the community requires**

 As platforms evolve and emerge, the OVAL Language must keep pace in order to provide the community with a robust assessment format, however, this must be carefully balanced with over developing the OVAL Language and filling it with features that no one in the community will ever use.
 That is, just because something can be collected off of an endpoint, it doesn’t mean that it needs to be collected off of an endpoint.
 With the revised OVAL Language Versioning Policy that allows for the models to be versioned independently, it should be much easier to add new features, in a timely fashion, as they are needed in the future.

 ##### 3.1.1.1 Designing an OVAL Item Entity
-When designing an OVAL Item Entity, a name should be selected that follows the naming conventions for XML Constructs (Section 4.2.6).
-From there, an entity type must be selected from the OVAL System Characteristics Model (e.g.  oval-sc:EntityItemStringType, oval-sc:EntityItemIntType, oval-sc:EntityItemVersionType, etc.) or an enumeration of string values must be created in the corresponding platform-specific OVAL System Characteristics Model.
-If none of the existing entity types apply and an enumeration of string values is not appropriate then it may make sense to add a new datatype to the OVAL Language in accordance with Section 4.2.8.
+When designing an OVAL Item Entity, a name should be selected that follows the naming conventions for XML Constructs ([Section 4.2.6](#4-2-6-object-state-and-item-entities)).
+From there, an entity type must be selected from the OVAL System Characteristics Model (e.g.  <span style="font-family: 'Courier New'">oval-sc:EntityItemStringType</span>, <span style="font-family: 'Courier New'">oval-sc:EntityItemIntType</span>, <span style="font-family: 'Courier New'">oval-sc:EntityItemVersionType</span>, etc.) or an enumeration of string values must be created in the corresponding platform-specific OVAL System Characteristics Model.
+If none of the existing entity types apply and an enumeration of string values is not appropriate then it may make sense to add a new datatype to the OVAL Language in accordance with [Section 4.2.8](#4-2-8-datatypes).
 Next, the entity should be assigned a minOccurs=”0” and a maxOccurs=”1” or “unbounded” if multiple values may be present for a particular entity.
 Every entity has a minOccurs=”0” so that tools can leave it out if they so choose (e.g. for optimization reasons, etc.).
 It must be determined if the entity should be nillable.
-This is driven by the design of the OVAL Object Entities and whether or not they are nillable which is described in Section 3.1.2.1.1.
+This is driven by the design of the OVAL Object Entities and whether or not they are nillable which is described in [Section 3.1.2.1.1](#3-1-2-1-1-nillable-oval-object-entities).
 Lastly, the entity should be documented to include what the entity is and potential approaches on how it could be collected to provide hints to content authors and tool implementers.

 #### 3.1.2 Designing an OVAL Object
 In the OVAL Language, the OVAL Object defines what posture attribute data should be collected off an endpoint for evaluation.
 It does so by providing a set of OVAL Entities that uniquely identify a system structure on an endpoint (e.g. files, registry keys, processes, etc.) as well as potentially behaviors that further refine the set of OVAL Items to collect.
-Within an OVAL Platform Extension Model, an OVAL Object must extend the abstract OVAL Definitions Model oval-def:ObjectType construct and provide documentation about how the OVAL Object works.
+Within an OVAL Platform Extension Model, an OVAL Object must extend the abstract OVAL Definitions Model <span style="font-family: 'Courier New'">oval-def:ObjectType</span> construct and provide documentation about how the OVAL Object works.
 An OVAL Object may require zero or more entities to uniquely identify an OVAL Item.
-If it has zero entities (e.g. win-def:passwordpolicy_test, ind-def:family_test, etc.), it means that there is only a single OVAL Item on the endpoint for that OVAL Object.
-If this is the case, the oval-def:Set and oval-def:Filter constructs must not be included since there are no sets of OVAL Items to combine or filter.
-On the other hand, if an OVAL Object has one or more entities, the oval-def:Set and oval-def:Filter must be included as well as a Schematron rule to ensure that any OVAL States that are referenced in filter constructs are of the correct type.
+If it has zero entities (e.g. <span style="font-family: 'Courier New'">win-def:passwordpolicy_test</span>, <span style="font-family: 'Courier New'">ind-def:family_test</span>, etc.), it means that there is only a single OVAL Item on the endpoint for that OVAL Object.
+If this is the case, the <span style="font-family: 'Courier New'">oval-def:Set</span> and <span style="font-family: 'Courier New'">oval-def:Filter</span> constructs must not be included since there are no sets of OVAL Items to combine or filter.
+On the other hand, if an OVAL Object has one or more entities, the <span style="font-family: 'Courier New'">oval-def:Set</span> and <span style="font-family: 'Courier New'">oval-def:Filter</span> must be included as well as a Schematron rule to ensure that any OVAL States that are referenced in filter constructs are of the correct type.
 Lastly, an OVAL Object may optionally define a set of behaviors.
 These behaviors are used to better direct one or more aspects of how the required posture attribute data is collected from the endpoint.
-Below is the schema for the win-def:file_object which demonstrates a typical OVAL Object in the OVAL Language.
+Below is the schema for the <span style="font-family: 'Courier New'">win-def:file_object</span> which demonstrates a typical OVAL Object in the OVAL Language.

 ```xml
 01<xsd:element name="file_object" substitutionGroup="oval-def:object">